csiro-data-school/git-intro-23/_episodes/07-collaborating.md

 Lots of open source projects welcome contributions from the community, but clearly don't want to give write access to just anyone.
 Instead, a very commonly used approach is to accept pull requests from _forked_ versions of the repository.

 ### Forking a repo
 Forking a repository is making your own copy of a remote.
-For example, the a Data School example repo is hosted at `bitbucket.csiro.au/scm/dat/programmatic-data-example`.
+For example, a Data School example repo is hosted at `bitbucket.csiro.au/scm/dat/programmatic-data-example`.
 By forking that repository, you can have your own copy, retaining the complete history of the project, at `bitbucket.csiro.au/scm/<your_username>/programmatic-data-example`.